janjiralakirankumar/Docker-Essentials-New-001/Lab: Creating and Using Custom Docker Images.md

 which wget
 ```

-The paths to the executables should appear, indicating that the packages are available in the new container.
+The commands should return the paths to the installed executables, indicating that the packages are present in the new container.

 ## Conclusion

-In this lab, you learned how to:
+In this lab, you:

-1. Start a container using a base image.
+1. Started a container using the Ubuntu base image.
-2. Install additional packages inside the container.
+2. Installed additional packages (`curl`, `tree`, `wget`) inside the container.
-3. Commit the changes to create a new Docker image.
+3. Committed the changes to create a new Docker image (`ubuntu_with_tools:v1`).
-4. Use the new image to start another container with the modifications.
+4. Used the new image to start another container (`ubuntu_custom`) with the modifications.

-This process is useful for creating custom Docker images tailored to specific needs, allowing for easy deployment and reproducibility.
+These steps demonstrate how to create and use custom Docker images, which is useful for building environments tailored to specific applications and needs.